-Nulled WordPress themes and plugins appear as the biggest threat to WordPress security nowadays.
+Nulled WordPress themes and nulled plugins appear as one of the biggest threats to WordPress security nowadays.

 One of the key features that have led to the success of WordPress is the wide range of available themes and plugins.

 There are tens of thousands of free WordPress plugins and themes to choose from.
 And an active community producing premium (paid) WordPress themes and plugins rapidly.